 Component 1: Software

 This is the brain of the fleet management system.
 It collects, processes, and interprets data from various sources, enabling centralized control.
-Whether it’s monitoring vehicle health, analyzing driver behavior, or scheduling maintenance, this software offers a comprehensive view of fleet operations.
+Whether monitoring vehicle health, analyzing driver behavior, or scheduling maintenance, this software offers a comprehensive view of fleet operations.

 Component 2: GPS or mobile network